Carbon steel: Mild or low-carbon steel

+The density of mild steel is approximately 7.85 g/cm3 and the Young's modulus is 200 GPa.

 Low-carbon steels display yield-point runout where the material has two yield points.
 The first yield point (or upper yield point) is higher than the second and the yield drops dramatically after the upper yield point.
 If a low-carbon steel is only stressed to some point between the upper and lower yield point then the surface develops Lüder bands.
 Low-carbon steels contain less carbon than other steels and are easier to cold-form, making them easier to handle.
 Typical applications of low carbon steel are car parts, pipes, construction, and food cans.

 High-tensile steel

 High-tensile steels are low-carbon, or steels at the lower end of the medium-carbon range, which have additional alloying ingredients in order to increase their strength, wear properties or specifically tensile strength.
 These alloying ingredients include chromium, molybdenum, silicon, manganese, nickel, and vanadium.
 Impurities such as phosphorus and sulfur have their maximum allowable content restricted.